Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 FAQ

-What are the rights of individuals facing extradition?
+What are the rights of individuals facing extradition, as stated in the development office guidelines?

 If you are facing extradition, you have the right to a fair trial, access to a lawyer, the ability to appeal the court’s decision, protection from torture and other forms of inhumane treatment.
 Additionally, such individuals can apply for asylum or protection in accordance with international human rights standards.